GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 - Load Balancer will be the hostname of either the NGINX proxy server, or any other load balancing server in use for the cluster.

 !!!
 Warning
     The load balancer hostname **cannot** be changed after Gluu has been deployed.
-To change the hostname, it is necessary to redeploy Gluu.
+To change the hostname, Gluu must be redeployed.

 - If any servers do not have Fully Qualified Domain Names (FQDNs), enable the `Add IP Addresses and hostnames to /etc/hosts file on each server` option.
 This will automatically assign hostnames to IP addresses in the `/etc/hosts` files inside and outside the Gluu chroot.